GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-api-announcement/index.md

 ## Current status

-The table below explains the current status of the SMS Receiver API.
+The table below explains the current status of the Web OTP API.

 <table>
 <tr>